NCIP/caarray/README.txt

     /software/local.properties and your copy of /software/master_build/install.properties.
 Steps to configure these files described in the next section.
 To set the password, you can execute:
     $ mysqladmin -u root password 'NEWPASSWORD'
-- caGrid 1.2.
+- caGrid 1.5.
 This is optional, as it is needed only if you are working on grid services.
-This can be obtained from http://cagrid.org/display/downloads/caGrid+1.2.
-You can use either the installer or the source code distribution and build it.
+This can be obtained from https://ncisvn.nci.nih.gov/svn/cagrid/branches/caGrid-1_5_release/Software/core/caGrid.
+Build from the source code distribution after patching per software/grid/legacy/core.patch.

 Getting Started
 ------------------------